jfgreen/rusty-boids/README.md

 This is a 2D boid simulator written in Rust. 🕊

-To run with a given number of boids:

-`cargo run --release -- -b 40000`
+`cargo run --release -- -c example-config.toml`

 Aims: